Outrageous Impact Ltd GDPR policy (updated: November 2021)

 5- How we work with younger people and those in vulnerable positions

-- We will use a consent form that is easy to understand (including via video).
+- We will use a consent process that is easy to understand (based on written or verbal consent).

 - We will be clear that participants may withdraw their consent at any point, and the research will be stopped.